Skip to content

 Meet the experts who support and guide our work.

-Nick Maughan, Patron
+Nick Maughan CBE, Patron

 Nick is a British investor, philanthropist and conservationist.
-He is the founder of Nick Maughan Foundation, a self-funded charity working in education, environment, and civic support areas for disenfranchised communities.
-He is also the founder of BoxWise, Britain’s largest boxing-related non-profit that works with disadvantaged young people through sport; and a trustee of Tusk Trust, an African wildlife conservation charity.
-Find out more about Nick here.
+He is the founder of The Nick Maughan Foundation, a self-funded charity working in education, environment, and civic support areas for disenfranchised communities.

 “I am honoured to be a patron of StreetDoctors because I believe violence affecting young people is one of the most pressing social issues in the UK.
 StreetDoctors is a remarkable charity that saves countless lives by providing the tools for young people to keep themselves and others safe.
 I am really pleased to have the opportunity to do all I can to assist them in this critical work.”

-Sophie Clissold Lesser, Chair of Trustees
+Jane Harwood, Chair of Trustees

 David Bell, Trustee Treasurer